-Not like in my past projects this time I will transform the original portraits into “nice” colorful Pop-Art like portraits. the idea behind this is to make the whole topic reachable and less freighting.
+Not like in my past projects this time I did transform the original portraits into “nice” colorful Pop-Art like portraits. the idea behind this is to make the whole topic reachable and less freighting.
 So like in Lipstick Leaders changing the dialogue.

 During my work on my Project Lipstick Leaders I was often asked if I’m working on a “Men-Project” mostly during the talk with different Leaders I portraited for this Project.